coderitter/remote-method-api/README.md

 # Remote Method API

-A simple mapping from a remote method name to a the execution of code.
+A simple mapping from a remote method name to execution of code.

 The Remote Method API is an alternative to REST.
 Instead of limiting oneself to the built-in and inextensible HTTP methods POST, PUT, PATCH, DELETE and GET, with a Remote Method API you can use as many methods as you need and also name them as you like.
 The HTTP method names do not fit with the standard CRUD (create, read, update, delete) method names.